Reason and Science, for a Better, Brighter World.

 None of our work would be possible without the steadfast support of our donors and subscribers.
 We are very grateful for their generosity.

-As the so-called “post-truth” and “fake news” era of 2016 indisputably proved, there has never been a greater need for an organization like the Center for Inquiry, championing facts, reason, truth, science, and secularism, all at a time that they are all under threat by the changing tides of national and global events.
+There has never been a greater need for an organization like the Center for Inquiry, championing facts, reason, truth, science, and secularism, all at a time that they are all under threat by the changing tides of national and global events.
 Everyone who shares these core values will be needed.
 CFI needs you to be part of the solution, to join the good guys.